PeterNaydenov/morph/README.md

 {{ friends : []coma }} // example for mixing action
 {{ list : ul, [], li, a}} // example with render and mixing actions `
-// NOTE: See that mixing function has no name after the prefix.
+// NOTE: See that the mixing function has no name after the prefix.
-// Anonymous mixing is a build in function that will do -> resultList.join ( '' )
+// Anonymous mixing is a built-in function that will do -> resultList.join ( '' )
 // The data will be rendered with 'a', then with 'li'
 // then all 'li' elements will be merged and will be provided to 'ul'
 ```